 You will have to use 'turnin' to submit all homeworks, including written assignments. 'turnin' is a generic script that uses Rice's CLEAR subversion system to submit your homeworks.
-The purpose of today's setup exercise is to walk you through the steps for submitting a homework.

-As mentioned earlier, our grading scripts require that each homework be placed in a folder named $hw{-}n$, where n is the homework number.
-So, your solution for the first homework should be placed in a folder named "hw_1" (not HW_1, Hw_1, hw_1, HW_1, Hw_1, etc).
+Here are the instructions to submit each homework.
+As mentioned earlier, our grading scripts require that each homework be placed in a folder named $hw_n$ , where n is the homework number.
+So, your solution for the first homework should be placed in a folder named "hw\1" (not HW\1, Hw\1, hw\1, HW\1, Hw\1, etc).

 You should follow the steps below to submit all your homeworks using turnin on CLEAR.
 Note that you can do your homework on any machine.
-The instructions below include steps to copy them to CLEAR, and then to submit them.
+The instructions below include steps to copy them to CLEAR and to submit them.